Tourism in Serbia

 Tourism in Serbia is officially recognized as a primary area for economic and social growth.
 The hotel and catering sector accounted for approximately 2.2% of GDP in 2015.
-Tourism in Serbia employs some 75,000 people, about 3% of the country's workforce.
-In recent years the number of tourists is increasing, especially foreign ones for about hundred thousand arrivals more each year.
-In 2019, tourism generated an income of nearly $1.698 billion, hosting 3.7 million tourists, half of whom were foreigners.
-Chinese tourists were the most numerous foreign visitors, followed by tourists from Bosnia and Herzegovina, Bulgaria, Turkey, and Germany.
+Tourism in Serbia employs some 120 000 people, about 4.5% of the country's workforce.
+In recent years the number of tourists is increasing.
+In 2019, tourism generated an income of nearly $1.698 billion, hosting 1.85 million tourists.
+Chinese tourists were the most numerous visitors, followed by tourists from Bosnia and Herzegovina, Bulgaria, Turkey, and Germany.
+In 2022, tourism earnings surged to $2.71 billion and almost 2 million tourists visited the country.
 Major destinations for foreign tourists are Belgrade, Novi Sad and Niš, while domestic tourists prefer spas and mountain resorts.

-Eco-friendly and sustainable tourism has also become very popular among domestic tourists, with many young people visiting various nature reserves and parks in the western and southern part of the country.
-Serbia is also known for gastronomic tourism, in both urban and rural areas of the country, with Belgrade being the central meeting point with over 1800 restaurants, coffee shops, bars and nightlife venues.
+Eco-friendly and sustainable tourism has also become very popular among domestic tourists, with many visiting various nature reserves and parks in the western and southern part of the country.
+Serbia is also known for gastronomic tourism, with Belgrade being the central meeting point with over 2000 restaurants, coffee shops, bars and nightlife venues.

 History

 Origins

-The origin of tourism in Serbia is connected to the abundance of thermal and mineral springs, so much, that history of Serbian tourism is sometimes equaled to the history of Serbian spas (Serbian word for spa, banja, became part of numerous toponyms).
-Some of them had wider historical and evolutionary impact as remains of the prehistoric habitats have been discovered around them.
+The origin of tourism in Serbia is connected to the abundance of thermal and mineral springs: so much so, that history of Serbian tourism is sometimes equated to the history of Serbian spas.
+(The Serbian word for spa, banja, became part of numerous toponyms.)
+Some of them had a wider historical and evolutionary impact as remains of the prehistoric habitats have been discovered around them.
 Wider, practical use came with the Roman conquest in the 1st century AD.
 The Romans also developed other public activities as predecessors of modern tourism, especially around Singidunum, precursor of modern Belgrade.
 Hilly areas east of the city, along the Danube river functioned as an excursion area, with numerous villas and summer houses for more affluent citizens.
 In the area of Belgrade's modern neighborhoods Ada Huja and Karaburma, which were outside of the city in the Roman period, numerous thermal springs were used for public bathhouses.